Both Montezuma Castle and Montezuma Well provide short trails. Drive to the Visitor Center or Contact Station and walk from there!

 Exploring Montezuma Well along a 1/2-mile paved trail is an experience you aren't soon to forget.
 This unique geological feature is home to creatures found nowhere else on the planet.
-The presence of so much warm, fresh water provides an oasis for a wide variety of wildlife, including mammals (muskrat, ringtail, rock squirrels, white-tail deer), over 100 species of birds, snakes, lizards, and a tremendous assortment of insects, arachnids and amphipods.
-This rich ecosystem was also the reason why people have chosen to make this their home for over 1,000 years.
-Ancient cliff dwellings, pueblo ruins and pithouses can all be seen within and around Montezuma Well.
+The trail around the well is paved, but hills, stairs, and rocks prevent wheel chair accessibility.
+However, the presence of so much warm, fresh water provides an oasis for a wide variety of wildlife, including mammals (muskrat, ringtail, rock squirrels, white-tail deer), over 100 species of birds, snakes, lizards, and a tremendous assortment of insects, arachnids and amphipods.
+If a Ranger or Volunteer are at the Contact Station, stop to see amphipods and water scorpions!

 Montezuma Well also boasts a pit house!
 Stop to see this early dwelling on your drive to the Well Parking Lot.